tonyksong/technology-superstore-data-warehouse/README.md

 # 6400Spring19Team07
-Repository for Team 07 Project submissions for CSE 6400, Spring19.
+Repository for Team 07 Project submissions for CS 6400, Spring19.

 ## Project Description:
 The purpose of this project is to analyze, specify, design, and implement a data warehouse for an up-and-coming computer and electronics store called S&E’s Technology Superstore.
 The project will proceed in three phases as outlined in the Classical Methodology for Database Development: Analysis & Specification, Design, and Implementation & Testing.
 The system will be implemented using a Database Management System (DBMS) that supports standard SQL queries.